This post describes the steps to change your keyboard layout in Ubuntu Linux.

 How to switch keyboard layout in Ubuntu Linux

-As mentioned above, you can switch the keyboard layout you’re using; press and hold the Super key, and then repeatedly press the Spacebar to cycle through all your installed keyboards.
+As mentioned above, you can switch your keyboard layout; press and hold the Super key, and then repeatedly press the Spacebar to cycle through all your installed keyboards.

 Below are shortcuts and steps to change the keyboard layout in Ubuntu Linux.

-By default, you can press the Super+Space keys to go to the nest keyboard and Shift+Super+Space to cycle through all your installed keyboards.
+By default, you can press the Super+Space keys to the nest keyboard and Shift+Super+Space to cycle through all your installed keyboards.

 Install alternative keyboard layouts: